bella-xia/CIS/assign01/README.txt

-TODO:
-1. citation
-2. change the absolute file pathway to relative
+NAME: Bella Xia and Hanbei Zhou

 Excutable: cis
 Instruction:
-To run the rebug or unknown data provided, type:
+To run the excutable on rebug or unknown data provided, type the following line in terminal:
     ./cis index
 where index is a to k.
 When index is between a-g, the algorithm reads debug data; when index is between h-k, the algorithm reads unknown data.